Quochuy0612/UdacityCloudDevOpsEngineer-CapstoneProject/README.md

 ## CircleCi - CI/CD Pipelines

-I used CircleCi to create a CI/CD Pipeline to test and deploy changes manually before they get deployed automatically to the Cluster using Ansible.
+I used CircleCi to create a CI/CD  to test and deploy changes manually before they get deployed automatically to the Cluster using Ansible.

 #### From Zero to Hero demonstration: